-Turn the bulb holder counterclockwise and remove it from the reflector.
+Turn the bulb counterclockwise and remove it from the reflector.

-- Disengage the bulb socket from the plug connector by pressing the retaining lug. - Remove and replace the bulb socket with bulb and attach the plug connector. - Insert the bulb socket into the reflector by turning clockwise and engage.
+- 2. Disengage the plug connector by pressing the retaining lug. - 3.
+Replace the bulb and attach the plug connector. - 4.
+Insert the bulb into the reflector and turn clockwise to engage.